dentarg/auth0-blog/_posts/2016-10-07-managing-tech-job-stress-when-9-5-is-unrealistic.markdown

 **Get up and walk around.** A short trek to the break room for coffee, a chat around the water jug, a brisk walk around the parking lot, any movement and small change of scenery keeps our bodies more active and our minds more alert.
 This doesn't need to be time-consuming or disruptive.
 Five to fifteen minutes taken periodically throughout the day helps far more than it harms a busy schedule.

 Even if we aren't in a position to take time off right now, [Steve Pheley](http://twitter.com/spheley) encourages us to **negotiate some much-needed vacation in the near future**.
 This will hopefully afford some valuable recovery time.
 Also, don't cancel pre-planned vacations even if they conflict with the project schedule.
 If our vacation was on the books and approved a long time ago, we shouldn't forgo it to stay and work.
-Time off is an employee's right and sacrificing it only makes us resentful.
+Time off is an employee's right and sacrificing it only makes us resentful and unhappy.

 ### Leaner Workflow and Work Style